Raimundo Nina Rodrigues: Theoretical Production

-Thanks to one of her publications, entitled "Epidemiologist: Historical Study of Beriberi Outbreaks in a Mental Health Home in Bahia," published in the Revista dos Cursos and the Diário da Bahia, Nina was able to save lives.
+Thanks to one of his publications, entitled "Epidemiologist: Historical Study of Beriberi Outbreaks in a Mental Health Home in Bahia," published in the Revista dos Cursos and the Diário da Bahia, Nina was able to save lives.
 The professor at the School of Medicine described the beriberi epidemic that killed half the population of the São João de Deus Asylum in Salvador.
-As a result of her campaign, patients with psychiatric problems were saved through an agreement between the school and the state government for the construction of a new hospital.
+As a result of his campaign, patients with psychiatric problems were saved through an agreement between the school and the state government for the construction of a new hospital.
 Nina Rodrigues played a key role in this process, serving on the commission appointed for planning.
 In addition to Nina, Antonio Pacífico Pereira and Luiz Pinto de Carvalho were also members of the committee that produced the report.
 In summary, the commission's report, which was published in the Revista dos Cursos and delivered to director Alfredo Britto, described what the asylum's layout should be like, characterized how it would operate, and detailed the planning for the organization of Psychiatric Clinical teaching and the State's asylum for the insane.

-Nina Rodrigues also analyzed the probable hysteria in the municipality of Canudos, in the interior of Bahia, through the works *The epidemic madness of Canudos: Antônio Conselheiro and the jagunços*, from 1897; and *Epidemic of religious madness in Canudos; medical history of the alienated meneur*, from 1901.
+Nina Rodrigues also analyzed the probable hysteria in the municipality of Canudos, in the interior of Bahia, through the works The epidemic madness of Canudos: Antônio Conselheiro and the jagunços, from 1897; and Epidemic of religious madness in Canudos; medical history of the alienated meneur, from 1901.
 According to the scholar, it was in a sociologically unstable environment, which can also be evaluated as a period marked by a social and religious crisis, that "Antônio Maciel dug the deep foundations of his almost indestructible material and spiritual power."

 When analyzing the skull of leader Antônio Conselheiro, Nina states that he "is surely simply insane."
 Another point Rodrigues raises is that association and communication between already ill and predisposed individuals who are part of the same community are capable of sharing madness, and this is nothing more than "a reflection of, if not a period, at least of the environment" they are part of.
 Therefore, any immediate motive or cause could trigger an explosion of collective "hysteria."
 With the defeat of the community and the death of Antônio Conselheiro, Nina concluded that the leader's skull was a "normal skull," which contradicted everything he had studied in the Italian schools of forensics, influenced by Cesare Lombroso, Enrico Ferri, and Raffaele Garofalo, and the French schools of forensics, led by Alexandre Lacassagne and Paul Broca.
-In her studies, Nina argued that to understand what happened in Canudos, it was necessary to go beyond analyzing skin color and hair type, but rather the social influences that came to shape the behavior of the population of the small town in the interior of Bahia.
+In his studies, Nina argued that to understand what happened in Canudos, it was necessary to go beyond analyzing skin color and hair type, but rather the social influences that came to shape the behavior of the population of the small town in the interior of Bahia.